Ministry of Cooperatives and Rural Development

-Ministry of Cooperatives and Rural Development (သမဝါယမနှင့် ကျေးလက်ဖွံ့ဖြိုးရေး ဝန်ကြီးဌာန) is a ministry of Myanmar formed in 2021.The current union minister is Hla Moe, appointed by Min Aung Hlaing.
+Ministry of Cooperatives and Rural Development (သမဝါယမနှင့် ကျေးလက်ဖွံ့ဖြိုးရေး ဝန်ကြီးဌာန) is a ministry of Myanmar formed in 2021.
+The current union minister is Hla Moe, appointed by Min Aung Hlaing.

 History

-In Myanmar, the Ministry of Cooperatives and Commodity Distribution was established in 1951.Then, Ministry of Support and Cooperatives and Ministry of Cooperatives were reorganized.In 2016, Ministry of Cooperatives, Ministry of Livestock, Fisheries and Rural Development, Ministry of Agriculture and Irrigation were organized as Ministry of Agriculture, Livestocks and Irrigation.In the government formed after the military coup in 2021, the former Ministry of Cooperatives and the Department of Rural Development were reorganized as the Ministry of Cooperatives and Rural Development.
+In Myanmar, the Ministry of Cooperatives and Commodity Distribution was established in 1951.Then, Ministry of Support and Cooperatives and Ministry of Cooperatives were reorganized.
+In 2016, three independent ministries – Ministry of Cooperatives, Ministry of Livestock, Fisheries and Rural Development, Ministry of Agriculture and Irrigation – were reconstituted as the combined Ministry of Agriculture, Livestock and Irrigation.
+In the military government formed after the 2021 coup in Myanmar, the former Ministry of Cooperatives and the Department of Rural Development were reorganized as the Ministry of Cooperatives and Rural Development.